Jintiannn/openEuler/README.md

 Open source indicates freedom, yet it not equals to freedom.
 As people's abiding by the laws and regulations are of paramount importance in the development of a community, anyone who are eager to join openEuler shall sign CLA first.

-On the left corner of the box lies a link to sign the CIA.
+On the left corner of the box lies a link to sign the [CIA](https://clasign.osinfra.cn/sign/gitee_openeuler-1611298811283968340).

 <div align=center>
 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/circled.png">
 </div>

-After clicking, you will be redirected to the [CIA sign page](https://clasign.osinfra.cn/sign/gitee_openeuler-1611298811283968340).

 **For most users:**
 * Click Sign Employee CIA if you have signed the CLA as an employee of a company that has signed the CLA.